• Home

 How to Make Crockpot Hot Chocolate

-This is genuinely one of the easier things you can make in a crockpot.
-Here’s how it goes:
+This is honestly one of the easiest things you can cook in a crockpot.
+Here’s the scoop:

 crockpot hot chocolate for a crowd